 - In Pokémon Special, Yellow is the last girl Red meets on his first journey and ends up having the most Ship Tease with him throughout the series.
 Funny enough, there's nothing to hint that Red actually realizes that the same girl he rescued and Yellow are the same person.

 - In Neon Genesis Evangelion Asuka is the last person we see Shinji with in End of Evangelion, and she is the last female character he meets in the show.
 She wins Shinji's heart in the end as the entirety of End Of Evangelion which in addition to being about the Third Impact was dedicated to Shinji and Asuka's relationship.
 Shinji's hand party in the beginning of End Of Evangelion indicates his feelings for her and Asuka's dialogue during Third Impact confirms the feeling is mutual.
-Likewise, supplementary materials explains that Asuka returned with him to the real world because she specifically needed him and he needed her in his world.
+Likewise, supplementary materials explain that Asuka returned with him to the real world because she specifically needed him and he needed her in his world.

 - In SHUFFLE!, though Asa has been friends with Rin for a long time, she was the last of the girls in the harem to reveal she has feelings for him beyond just friendship and end up as the official couple.
 Though that doesn't stop Sia from reminding Rin that polygamy is legal where she is from.